redbrick/docs-old/postmortems/2016-05-10-Initial-Kubernetes.md

 ---

 ## Timeline
-*No timeline was kept up to dat, therefore all dataes are approximate and might not be accurate.*
+*No timeline was kept up to date, therefore all dates are approximate and might not be accurate.*

 * 2015-10: Daedalus provisioned.